Monday, November 30, 2009

 Closet Canuck's Great Big Canadian Train Adventure DAY 10: Gogama, Foleyet & Hornepayne, Ontario

-We arrived in Horneypayne at 3:15 PM and had about 30 minutes.
+About four hours later, out next stop was Horneypayne, where we had a 30-minute layover.
 I stopped in the local grocery-everything store and picked up another paperback.
 The town has a population of 1,209 and started out as a railway town.
 Today the major industry is wood, as evidenced by the piles of logs and pulp and plywood plants that border the railway tracks.
+The sun will set soon and we are to reach the border of Manitoba in the town of Winnitoba at 5:54 AM tomorrow morning.

 Thursday, November 19, 2009

-Closet Canuck's Great Big Canadian Train Adventure DAY 9: Niagara Falls and VIA Rail from Toronto west
+Closet Canuck's Great Big Canadian Train Adventure DAY 9: Niagara Falls, Dan Aykroyd Wine, On to Ontario

 American Falls and Bridal Veil Falls as seen from Skylon Tower in Niagara Falls, Ontario.
 I went on an all-day tour to Niagara Falls with Magic Bus Tours.
 The $75 ticket includes R/T transportation from Toronto; lots of time at the falls; a visit to Niagara-on-the-Lake; a stop at a local winery and other attractions along the way.